Deepcryptodive/spark-bos-app/README.md

 ### Key Enhancements
 During the hackathon, we made several notable changes:
 - Developed a dynamic data service (API) for Spark Protocol for real-time fetching and display of on-chain data.
 [See separate repository](https://github.com/Deepcryptodive/spark-data-service).
 This provides the frontend with live updates on interest rates, account balances and market conditions.
+This is live in production, open for anyone to query.
 - Integrated privacy-preserving and decentralized RPC providers.
 - Configured all necessary Spark Protocol parameters and customized BOS components.
 All customized components (>6) are available [here](https://near.org/near/widget/ProfilePage?accountId=deepcryptodive.near&tab=apps) and are deployed on NEAR mainnet.